nexaitch/nxh-book-recs/README.md

 ## Mathematics

 * [Open Textbook Initiative](https://aimath.org/textbooks/) — resource from American Institute of Mathematics with links to high-quality open access textbooks in various fields of Mathematics

+## Linguistics / Languages

+* [Lexical Sets (for Actors)](https://ecampusontario.pressbooks.pub/lexicalsets/) — an Open Textbook on English Vowels and their many pronunciations in different varieties on English.
+Targeted at actors, but very useful resource for people interested in English phonetics (not just RP and GenAm)